Doomy66/Canonn-System-Numberwang/README.txt

 Have a "data" subfolder to read/write json/csv/txt

 # Release Notes
-26/02/21 ExpansionTarget now also has EDDBFramework Options.
+01/03/21 ExpansionTarget now has InvasionRoute to calculate managed expansion between 2 systems 26/02/21 ExpansionTarget now also has EDDBFramework Options.
 Quicker, but not live data 26/02/21 ExpansionTarget : New Tool InvasionAlert will alert you to systems that are predicted to invade your territory 26/02/21 EDDBFramework Added